-This is why market adoption of the VantageScore model is surging: Over 6 billion VantageScore credit scores were used in 2015 by over 2,000 lenders and other industry participants — including 7 of the 10 largest banks.
+This is why market adoption of the VantageScore model is surging: nearly 10.5 billion VantageScore credit scores were used by over 2,800 unique users, including more than 2,200 lenders, from July 2017 to June 2018.
+That’s a 300% increase from five years earlier.

 To learn more about the transformative predictive ability and market expansion opportunity provided by VantageScore, review our annual validation information.

 As demographics shift and borrower behaviors change, credit decisioning must evolve in parallel.

 VantageScore was developed using 45 million credit files, more than any other model, enabling robust sampling, for both consumers with conventional borrowing behaviors and those with less common behavior patterns.
 More granular credit file data allowed designers to model attributes that more accurately reflect the post-recession lending environment.

 The model also is able to incorporate rent, telecom, and utility payment data when that data resides in a consumer’s credit file.
 By relying on FCRA-compliant data that only resides in consumer credit files, risk managers can shed concerns about governance and examination risk.

 The VantageScore model features innovative segmentation design and 13 different scorecards, including three dedicated to consumers with sparse credit file data.
 The VantageScore model can generate highly accurate credit scores for 98 percent of consumers with credit files.